ManoloMancelli/Persephone-Pro-Controller/Docs/V1/Tutorial.md

 # Persephone Pro Controller V1 Assembly Guide

+## This tutorial implies that you already have a working HadesVR headset

 ## Required Parts and Tools

 #### - All of the electronic parts included in the [BOM File](/Hardware/V1/BOM.md)